http4s/http4s/docs/src/main/tut/csrf.md

 composed such that only some of your endpoints are CSRF enabled.
 By default, safe methods will update the CSRF token, while unsafe methods will validate them.

-Without getting too deep into it, safe methods are OPTIONS,GET,and HEAD.
+Without getting too deep into it, safe methods are OPTIONS, GET, and HEAD.
 While unsafe methods are POST, PUT, PATCH, DELETE and TRACE.
 To put it simply, state changing methods are unsafe.
-For more information, check out this cheat sheet on [CSRF Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
+For more information, check out this cheat sheet on [CSRF Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#double-submit-cookie).

 [Middleware]: ../middleware